alexei/sprintf.js/README.md

 # sprintf.js
-sprintf.js is a complete open source JavaScript sprintf implementation.
+sprintf.js is a complete open source JavaScript sprintf implementation for the *browser* and *node.js*.

 It's prototype is simple: